carmonalab/ProjecTILs/docs/functions.md

 * `find.discriminant.genes` Performs differential expression analysis between a projected query and a control (either the reference map or a control sample), for a selected reference subtype.
 Useful to detect whether specific cell states over/under-express genes between conditions or with respect to the reference.

+* `make.reference`	Converts a Seurat object into a custom reference map for ProjecTILs.

+* `recalculate.embeddings` After projection of query data into a reference, you may want to recalculate the low-dimensional embeddings accounting for the new data.
+The resulting object can be used as a new reference.

+* `compute_silhouette` Given a projected object and its reference, calculate silhouette coefficient for query cells with respect to reference cells with the same cell labels.

-Find more information, syntax and examples using the R help function e.g. `?make.projection`
+Find more information, syntax and examples using the R help function e.g. `?Run.ProjecTILs`